RajuTech7890/DataScience-Assignments/README.md

 # DataScience-Assignments

-# This is for submitting assignments for data sciences
+# This is for submitting assignments for data sciencess